TangLi025/TangLi025.github.io/_pages/JOIN US.md

 ### Research assistants

 If you haven't made your decision about your next adventure, you are welcome to have a taste on how scientific research works!
 We will do our best to support your career!

 ### How to apply

-Please email us at [junliu1223@pku.edu.cn](mailto:junliu1223@pku.edu.cn "junliu1223@pku.edu.cn") along with your 1) CV describing your education, research, publication etc; 2) a cover letter describing your research background and research interest.For Chinese version of information: [中文版招聘启事](https://mp.weixin.qq.com/s/FLbDkuXuoVa2sqwr-dRatQ "中文版招聘启事")
+Please email us at [junliu1223@pku.edu.cn](mailto:junliu1223@pku.edu.cn "junliu1223@pku.edu.cn") along with your 1) CV describing your education, research, publication etc; 2) a cover letter describing your research background and research interest.
+For Chinese version of information: [中文版招聘启事](https://mp.weixin.qq.com/s/FLbDkuXuoVa2sqwr-dRatQ "中文版招聘启事")